Gov. Lee authorizes Tennessee Guard deployment to Southern border as drug crisis surges

-NASHVILLE — Tennessee Gov. Bill Lee has authorized additional Tennessee National Guard support to be sent to the U.S. Southern border in early 2022, the governor told the Times News in an exclusive interview.
+NASHVILLE — Tennessee Gov. Bill Lee has authorized additional Tennessee National Guard support to be sent to the U.S. southern border in early 2022, the governor told the Kingsport Times News in an exclusive interview.

 Lee’s office later issued a release that describes the move as an effort “to curb a surging drug crisis.”

-"Ever since I came into office one of the real challenges we have in this state are illegal drugs, and certainly and especially in East Tennessee we know that fentanyl and meth have been ongoing, recurring problems," Lee told the Times News.
-"We have a serious drug problem and an understanding these drugs are not being manufactured in Tennessee.
-They're coming from somewhere else."
+“Ever since I came into office, one of the real challenges we have in this state are illegal drugs, and certainly and especially in East Tennessee we know that fentanyl and meth have been ongoing, recurring problems,” Lee said.
+“We have a serious drug problem and an understanding these drugs are not being manufactured in Tennessee.
+They’re coming from somewhere else.”

 The governor also mentioned the opioid drug problem.